 Bolivia 1 Month Itinerary

-The Essential 1-Month Bolivia Backpacking Itinerary & Route
+The Essential 1-Month Bolivia Itinerary & Route

 With low costs compared to its South American neighbours and beautiful sights from the Amazon to the Uyuni Salt Flats, travelling through Bolivia is a great choice for budget backpackers.
 One month is also a great amount of time to get off the beaten track and see some of Bolivia’s hidden gems.
-Continue reading to see this ideal one-month Bolivia backpacking itinerary and route.
+Continue reading to see this ideal 1-month Bolivia itinerary and route.

 Contents

-How To Spend A Month Backpacking In Bolivia
+How To Spend A Month In Bolivia

 You will also be able to visit the eastern lowlands, a relatively untravelled area of the country that includes hidden gems such as Torotoro National Park and Sucre.